 of \cite{rossberg13:_food_webs_biodiv}.
-So compensate for the resulting slightly lower primary production, we further had to scale up consumer attack rates by a factor $5/4$---see \cite{rossberg12:_analytic_size_spectrum,rossberg13:_food_webs_biodiv} for the rationale underlying such fine-tuning of attack rates.
+To compensate for the resulting slightly lower primary production, we further had to scale up all consumer attack rates by a factor $5/4$---see \cite{rossberg12:_analytic_size_spectrum,rossberg13:_food_webs_biodiv} for the rationale underlying such fine-tuning of attack rates.